MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

+because the more the gradients are aligned, the more confident we are about the two points being on the same side of the surface or not, depending on the sign of the dot product.
+The sign of the sum of the votes is assigned to the corner.

+If one of the $\bx_k$ is zero-valued its vote does not contribute to the scheme, but it means that there is a clear surface crossing.
+This can happen when meshing learned UDF fields at higher resolutions, because their 0-level set can have a non-negligible volume.
+Thus, the first non-zero grid point along its direction takes its place in the voting scheme, provided that it has already been explored.
+To further increase the reliability of these estimates, grid points with many disagreeing votes are put into a lower priority queue to be considered later, when more nearby grid points have been evaluated and can help produce a more consistent sign estimate.
+In practice we only perform these computations within cells whose average UDF values of $(u_1,...,u_8)$ are small.
+Others can be ignored, thus saving computation time and filtering bad cell candidates which have opposing gradients but lie far from the surface.

-The facets that the above approach yields are consistent almost everywhere, except for a small number of them, which we describe below and can easily remove in a post-processing stage.
+\parag{Global Surface Triangulation} The facets that the above approach yields are experimentally consistent almost everywhere, except for a small number of them, which we describe below and can easily remove in a post-processing stage.
 Note that the gradients we derive in Sec.~\ref{sec:differentiating} do not require backpropagation through the iso-surface extraction.
 Hence, this post-processing step does not compromise differentiability.